treibholz/docker-build-backports/README.md

 # docker-build-backports
-Environment to build debian backports
+to build backports for Debian and throw the container away.

+# Usage:

+the default-user is called "builder", it is allowed to use sudo without a password.